 Through Voices, our annual membership meeting and national conference, our training and technical assistance programs, and our publications and other resources, AIDS Alliance supports the individuals and organizations that care for women, children, youth, and families living with HIV/AIDS across the United States and in Puerto Rico.
 They have a tough job, and we work to ensure that they have what they need to do it right.

 Strong, Effective Advocacy

 No family or community can fight AIDS alone.
-Public policy is essential to the ability of families, care providers, and communities to care for women, infants, children, youth, and families living with and affected by HIV/AIDS.
-AIDS Alliance provides strong, effective advocacy in Washington to ensure that the voices of women, infants, children, youth and families living with and affected by HIV and AIDS are heard in the public policy debate on HIV and AIDS.
+Public policy is essential to the ability of families, care providers, and communities to care for women, infants, children, youth, and families affected by HIV/AIDS.
+AIDS Alliance provides strong, effective advocacy in Washington to ensure that families affected by HIV/AIDS and their care providers are heard in the public policy debate on AIDS.

-A major focus of our advocacy is expanding meaningful access to HIV/AIDS care, support, and prevention for women, infants, children, youth, and families affected by HIV and AIDS, with a particular emphasis on those who are not receiving care.
-This advocacy supports our program efforts in working to get these underserved populations into care and help them stay in care.
+A major focus of our advocacy is expanding meaningful access to HIV/AIDS care, support, and prevention for infants, children, youth, women, and families affected by HIV and AIDS, with a particular emphasis on those who are not receiving care.
+This advocacy supports our program efforts working to get underserved people into care and help them stay in care.